Aldous Huxley (1894-1963)

 Schmerl, Rudolf B. "The Two Future Worlds of Aldous Huxley."
 On the techniques used in constructing an imaginary world, and how such fantasies function as satires of the real worlds they reflect, in Brave New World and Ape and Essence.
 PMLA 77, 3 (June 1962) pp 328-34 [free at jstor].

 Vitoux, Pierre.
 "Aldous Huxley and D. H. Lawrence: An Attempt at Intellectual Sympathy."
-On the second phase of Huxley's evolution as a novelist, when he was under the influence of D.H.
-Lawrence and Jungian psychology, and Huxley's use of psychological types in Point Counter Point.
+On the period of his writing when Huxley was under the influence of D.H.
+Lawrence and Jungian psychology.
 The Modern Language Review 69, 3 (July, 1974), pp. 501-522 [free at jstor].

 Watt, Donald J. "The Criminal-Victim Pattern in Huxley's Point Counter Point."
 Studies in the Novel 2, 1 (Spring 1970) pp 42-51 [free at jstor].